johnsonojeda/Rintro/modules/3_data_types.md

 Keep in mind that the default for R is to interpret numbers as numerics.
 So when you import a dataframe from another source integer values will be assumed to be numeric, that is having decimal values.

-### Exercise 2
+### EXERCISE 3

 1. Extract the *Petal.Length* column into an independent vector called *PetalLen*
 2. Determine what data type this new vector is using the `class()` function.
-3. Corece this vector into an integer
+3. Coerce this vector into an integer

 ------------------------------------------------------------------------

 <a name = "char"><a/> Factors & Characters
 ------------------------------------------

-Factors are categorical variables, meaning that they can only take a limited number of differnt values.
+Factors are categorical variables, meaning that they can only take a limited number of different values.
 For example, in the *sex* column of the *cgd * dataframe, we only observe 2 possible categories, male and female.

 ``` r
 class(cgd$sex)